 Welcoming visitors for over 50 years, the New England Aquarium is one of the premier tourist attractions in Boston.

-See penguins, seals, dozens of different fish and meet the aquarium's most famous resident, Myrtle the Green Sea Turtle!
+See penguins, seals, and dozens of different fish and meet the aquarium's most famous resident, Myrtle the Green Sea Turtle!

 - Tickets: $34/Adults | $25/Kids | $32/Seniors